Content Creator Guide

 Use the in-app reporting feature or email contact@isekai.world with specific details (storyline/character names, usernames, screenshots).

-14.3 Re-Reviews Use Current Standards
+13.3 Re-Reviews Use Current Standards

-Any previously published story that goes through content moderation — whether through a report, a creator edit, or any other reason — will be reviewed under the current guidelines, not the guidelines in place when it was originally approved.
+Any previously published story that goes through content moderation - whether through a report, a creator edit or any other reason - will be reviewed under the current guidelines, not the guidelines in place when it was originally approved.

-15.1 How Moderation Works
+14.1 How Moderation Works

-15.2 What Moderators Can Do
+14.2 What Moderators Can Do

-15.3 Reporting Content
+14.3 Reporting Content

-15.4 Appeals Process
+14.4 Appeals Process

 Note: Appeals are NOT available for zero-tolerance violations.
 Don't just resubmit the same thing and hope for a different result - understand what needs to change, fix it, and resubmit.

-Minor violation → Content removed + warning
+Minor violation - Content removed + warning

-Repeated violations → Suspension (3-30 days) + feature restrictions
+Repeated violations - Suspension (3-30 days) + feature restrictions

-Severe violations → Permanent ban + all content removed + reported to authorities if applicable
+Severe violations - Permanent ban + all content removed + reported to authorities if applicable

 All permanent bans extend to every official ISEKAI ZERO community platform.

-Objectionable Content Reports (24/7): contact@isekai.world with subject line “Urgent — Objectionable Content Report”
+General Policy Questions: contact@isekai.world Content Reports or Appeals: contact@isekai.world or use the in-app report feature Discord Support: File a ticket on the ISEKAI ZERO Discord server Objectionable Content Reports (24/7): contact@isekai.world with subject line "Urgent - Objectionable Content Report"

 Special Notes for Creators